Object > Transform > Axonometric

 Rotate or unrotate selection to or from X or Z axis are useful for temporarily rotating something to horizontal in order to set the angle of a gradient or to shear an object.

-The panel normal and compact views are described below.
+The panel normal and compact views are described in the Getting Started section.

 There are two convenient links to open Graffix support or AxoTools documentation in your default browser.

 Two shortcuts in this flyout menu allow you to copy and paste the list of transforms from one Transformation object to another.

 The preferences dialog can be called by double-clicking any of the three tools or in the menus at Illustrator > Preferences > Graffix Plugins > AxoTools… (Mac) or Edit > Preferences > Graffix Plugins > AxoTools… (Windows) Use common reference points can be turned off to allow projecting art to an axonometric plane without moving it on the artboard.
 Rotate ellipses in projections will set their anchor points to align with the axis to make it easier to, for example, make a cylinder.
 Pressing the Alt/Option key when projecting art will cause it to project a copy of the ortho art, but the preference Always copy art when projecting will make it project copies whether Alt/Option is pressed.

 Help text options will display helpful information relative to your current AxoTools tool, such as a distance or angle, as well as the effect of pressing a modifier key such as Shift.
 The first option, None, turns off the display of help text.
 The second option will make it appear in a gray box at the top center of your screen.
 The third option will make it appear next to the cursor.
 Click the color well to display the Color Picker to set the color of your help text (only when it appears next to the cursor).
 The Dim checkbox will allow you to set it to 50% opacity.
 The color you choose here will be used by all current Graffix plugin tools.